Dr. Freda Deskin

 Harold Roberts brings to ASTEC a wealth of experience as chief administrator of one the first Charters in the State of Oklahoma.
 His proven success in the role of Director of Development & Operations for Tulsa’s Deborah Brown School is well documented.
 Among other notable accomplishments at the school, he was instrumental in securing funding for technology; for establishing the first Higher Education Institution Charter School Sponsorship in Oklahoma; and for restructuring the organization to generate unprecedented savings as well as a substantial fund balance for the school.

 A native Oklahoman with strong ties to the business, civic and political sectors of the community, Harold has a renowned history of public service in the State.
-Not only has he served as Assistant Director of Judicial Education for the Oklahoma Supreme Court, but he also has been recognized by the Mayor of Oklahoma City for ten years of exemplary service as an At-Large member of Oklahoma City’s MAPS Citizens Oversight Board.
+Not only has he served as Assistant Director of Judicial Education for the Oklahoma Supreme Court, but he was recognized by the Mayor of Oklahoma City for ten years of exemplary service as an At-Large member of Oklahoma City’s MAPS Citizens Oversight Board.
 In that capacity, he chaired the Location Site Review Committee with responsibility for more than $30 million of MAPS expenditures and served on the MAPS Finance and Construction Review Committees.

 Amber Nelson was born and raised in Oklahoma City.
 She is a graduate from the University of Oklahoma, with her B.A. in Sociology.
 She feels that the study and understanding of people and humanity has prepared her for personal and professional success.
 She has a background in management and training, and is very excited to be a part of the ASTEC family.